ORGNorthEast/CryptoParty-Newcastle/cryptopartynewcastle.org/README.md

 ### Server Config Transparency Notes
-This is the server installation log for https://cryptopartynewcastle.org/ (also available at http://nclcrypto2bfuejv.onion/)
+This is the server installation log for the CryptoParty Newcastle [website](https://cryptopartynewcastle.org/) and [forum](https://forum.cryptopartynewcastle.org/).

 Debian 8 (Jessie) installed as host OS.